Alert, Scheduled Search, and Scheduled Report Errors and Resolutions

 The backfill limit is higher than the allowed maximum.
 Defaulting to the maximum ScheduledSearchWarning The backfill limit configured on the scheduled search is higher than the allowed maximum.
 The system defaults to the maximum allowed automatically.
 Decrease the backfill limit on the scheduled search or increase the configured maximum.

-Polling scheduled search query resulted in warnings that are treated as errors.
-The scheduled search will not trigger any actions if it finds any events ScheduledSearchWarning Polling scheduled search query resulted in warnings that are treated as errors.
-The scheduled search will not trigger if the result contains events.
-In this case, you must look at the specific messages in the errors field and fix them, if possible.
+Polling scheduled search query resulted in warnings that are normally treated as errors.
+The scheduled search will still trigger actions if it finds any events ScheduledSearchWarning Polling the scheduled search query resulted in warnings that are normally treated as errors.
+The scheduled search will still trigger actions if the result contains events.
+This message is informational and does not require action.
+However, consider whether the specific messages in the errors field should be fixed.

-For more information about troubleshooting messages, see Troubleshoot Alerts and Scheduled Searches.
+For more information about troubleshooting messages, see Diagnose trigger warnings and errors.